Wiesemann & Theis GmbH

 Integration of remote control systems by means of standard protocols

-The integration is also here best achieved through OPC, whereby OPC servers supplied by the hardware provider or by a third company can be used.
-Depending on the functionalities of the OPC server, the physical connection is established directly via the socket interface (connecting parameter = IP address + port number) or indirectly via the W&T COM Redirector with virtual COM port.
+In practice, integration is carried out via OPC, whereby either the product supplied by the hardware manufacturer or a third-party OPC server can be used.
+Depending on the capabilities of the OPC server, the physical connection is then established either directly via the socket interface (connection parameters = IP address + port number) or via the workaround of the W&T COM Port Redirector using a virtual COM port.

 Standard protocols